Julia Lockwood

 Julia Lockwood (born Margaret Julia Leon; 23 August 1941 – 24 March 2019) was a British actress.
-Daughter of Margaret Lockwood, her career began as a child actress at the age of four and spanned 30 years in film, television and the theatre.
+Daughter of Margaret Lockwood, her career began as a child actress at the age of 4 and spanned 30 years in film, television and the theatre.

 Early life

-She was born in Ringwood, Hampshire, England on 23 August 1941.
+She was born in Ringwood, England on 23 August 1941.
 Her mother, Margaret Lockwood, was one of Britain's most popular film stars of the 1930s and 1940s.
 Her father, Rupert Leon, was a commodities clerk who was serving in the British Army.
-During the war years she lived with her maternal grandmother in Ringwood, but after her parents divorced in 1949 she moved to London to live with her mother in Roehampton, London.
+During the war years, she lived with her maternal grandmother in Ringwood, but after her parents divorced in 1949, she moved to London to live with her mother in Roehampton, London.

-Lockwood attended the Arts Educational Schools, London from the age of five.
+Lockwood attended the Arts Educational Schools, London from the age of 5.

 Career

 Lockwood's first appearance as a film actor was in the 1947 film Hungry Hill, alongside her mother; she was only four years old when filming began.
 She began to gain leading roles in the late 1950s, often in coming-of-age films such as Please Turn Over.
 She screen-tested for Hollywood with Columbia Pictures.

 Her theatrical career began at the age of 12, when she was cast in the lead role in Alice in Wonderland at the Q Theatre in south-west London.
 She went on to star in numerous West End shows into the 1970s.
 However, it is in the play Peter Pan that she is perhaps most remembered.“My obsession with Peter Pan began when I was eight years old.
 My mother, Margaret Lockwood was invited to play "The Immortal Boy" (as we called him) at the Scala theatre in 1949.
 I used to sit in the wings transfixed, longing to be up on the stage with her and the lost boys, flying through the air and fighting the pirates.”
 She first played the role of Wendy opposite her mother in 1957, and then reprised the role the following year with Sarah Churchill (daughter of Winston Churchill and Clementine, Lady Churchill) in the title role.
 One performance was even visited by the Churchill family.
 In 1959, Julia finally achieved her dream of playing Peter; she would go on to play the lead role a further three times, in 1960, 1963 and 1966.
 She is one of only three actors to play both Wendy and Peter, and she is the only actor to have played Wendy opposite her own mother in the lead role.